-PaineWebber Incorporated ("PaineWebber") has delivered to the CLI Board its written opinion, dated January 6, 1997, to the effect that, as of such date, the Common Share Exchange Ratio is fair, from a financial affiliates).
+PaineWebber Incorporated ("PaineWebber") has delivered to the CLI Board its written opinion, dated January 6, 1997, to the effect that, as of such date, the Common Share Exchange Ratio is fair, from a financial point of view, to the holders of CLI Common Shares (other than VTEL and its affiliates).
 The full text of the opinion of PaineWebber, which sets forth the assumptions made, procedures followed, matters considered and limitations on the review undertaken, is attached as Appendix C to this Joint Proxy Statement/Prospectus.
 HOLDERS OF CLI COMMON SHARES ARE URGED TO READ SUCH OPINION CAREFULLY AND IN ITS ENTIRETY.
 See "The Merger--Opinions of Financial Advisors--Opinion of CLI's Financial Advisor."